Benefits for you and your pet

 Your registration fees cover the costs of staff to enforce the control of dangerous, menacing and restricted breed dogs to ensure that owners are compliant with the legislation and ensure these dogs do not pose a threat to the community.

 In addition, the registration fee covers the cost of the Victorian Declared Dog Register, a database that tracks and records all declared dangerous, menacing, guard and restricted breed dogs.

 Registration fees for dogs and cats in the community contribute to the following dog bite prevention programs:

 - "We are Family" – a community education program provided free of charge to expectant and new parents preparing/introducing a new family member to a home with pets.
 The program provides learning tools for education sessions within antenatal and maternal and child health programs and information booklets and guides.
 The "We are Family" Program offers components of the "Living safely with dogs" program to families with infants, toddlers and preschoolers.
-The program is currently running in 683 maternal and child health centres and 75 antenatal programs in Victoria.

 - "Responsible Pet Ownership and Living Safely with Dogs" programs provide free pet education visits to more than 2600 primary and preschools in Victoria each year.
 The program includes a visit from a trained pet educator and their dog, free curriculum activities, on-line games for children, parent training sessions and information booklets.
 The program teaches safety around dogs and responsible pet ownership.

 - Free community dog bite prevention education resources.